WereWolfx01/AsciiCam/README.md

+# Aeman Abdulmuhssen
+# CIS3760 open source android project

+Overwiew of this project is to implment new improvment to the app and features for a better user expericne.
+All of this is done by group 5 people using Agile methodoligies and scrum

 # AsciiCam

 As of March 2018 AsciiCam is not under active development.
 I may fix bugs but don't plan to add new features.